Our House

 What is diatomaceous earth?

-Because diatomaceous earth is a fine powder you should wear a dust mask when applying it.
-But, except for the hazards of breathing the dust, diatomaceous earth exhibits very low mammalian toxicity compared to many other insecticides.
+Because diatomaceous earth is a fine powder you should wear a dust mask when applying it, but except for this hazard diatomaceous earth exhibits very low mammalian toxicity compared to many other insecticides.

-Another form of silica used in pest control is called amorphous silica.
-Amorphous silica is made by heating ordinary sand to a very high temperature.
-Amorphous silica is often combined with the natural insecticide pyrethrum.
-Two commonly used silica dust insecticides are Tri-Die and Drione.
+Another form of silica used in pest control is called amorphous silica which is made by heating ordinary sand to a very high temperature.
+Amorphous silica is often combined with the natural insecticide pyrethrum or it can be used alone.
+The trade names of two commonly used silica dust insecticides are Tri-Die and Drione (see Natural Dust Insecticides).

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.